Navezjt/adetailer/README.md

 1. Create an image.
 2. Detect object with a detection model and create a mask image.
 3. Inpaint using the image from 1 and the mask from 2.

+## Development

+ADetailer is developed and tested using the stable-diffusion 1.5 model, for the latest version of [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repository only.

+## License

+ADetailer is a derivative work that uses two AGPL-licensed works (stable-diffusion-webui, ultralytics) and is therefore distributed under the AGPL license.